The 10 Best Shower Filters in 2020 – Reviews with Buying Guide

 Beyond the actual performance of this water filter, it is aesthetically diverse as well; it comes with either a silver or chrome finish.

 As a bonus, this model comes with two replacement cartridges and like most, it is recommended that the filter cartridge is changed about every 6 months.
-The model can be self-installed and works with standard shower heads.
+The model can be self-installed and works with a standard shower.
 The filter can work with both low and high water pressure, but higher pressure is recommended for optimum performance.

 - Dimensions: 7.8 x 3.8 x 3.7″